Jerick-1380/A-Ramble-about-the-Undergraduate-Computational-Finance-Courses-at-CMU/README.md

 We then realize that this requires a lot of computation, and wonder if there is a better method to solve it.

- Hence, the course then goes into conditional expectation and some very intro measure theory, just so they can be used later.
+ Hence, the course then goes into conditional expectation and some very intro measure theory, just so those concepts can be used later.
 You will then learn about martingales, which is basically a process whose expected value stays constant over time.
 Here, we have random variables which are different over time, which is kind of new to most people, since it is does bring in some stochastic calculus.

 Martingales have the neat property in which $E[M_n]=M_0$.
 Hence, our idea is that we can "match" our current security with a martingale, and using some calculation, things simplify a lot.